 Restricted Stock and Restricted Stock Unit Awards.
-Restricted stock awards entitle recipients to acquire shares of Avid common stock, subject to Avid's right to repurchase all or part of such shares from the recipient in the event that the conditions specified in the applicable award are not satisfied prior to the end of the applicable restriction period established for such award.
-Restricted stock unit awards entitle the recipient to receive shares of Avid common stock to be delivered in the future subject to such terms and conditions on the delivery of the shares as Avid's board of directors may determine.
+Restricted stock awards entitle recipients to acquire shares of Avid common stock, subject to Avid's right to repurchase all or part of such shares from the recipient in the event that the conditions specified in the applicable award are not satisfied prior to the end of

+e restriction period established for such award.
+Restricted stock unit awards entitle the recipient to receive shares of Avid common stock to be the future subject to such terms and conditions on the delivery of the shares as Avid's board of directors may determine.

-Restricted stock and restricted stock unit awards granted under the 2005 Avid Plan may vest (1) solely on the basis of passage of time, (2) solely based on achievement of specified performance criteria or (3) upon the passage of time, subject to accelerated vesting if specified performance criteria are met.
-Avid's compensation committee may determine, at the time of grant, that a restricted stock or restricted stock unit award being made to an officer will vest solely upon achievement of specified performance criteria designed to qualify for deduction under Section 162(m) of the Internal Revenue Code.
-The performance criteria for each restricted stock or restricted stock or restricted stock unit award intended to so qualify for purposes of Section 162(m) of the Internal Revenue Code will be based on one or more of the following measures:
+achievement compensatior achievement each restricte ed stock and restricted stock unit awards granted under the 2005 Avid Plan may vest (1) solely on the basis of passage of time, (2) solely based or of specified performance criteria or (3) upon the passage of time, subject to accelerated vesting if specified performance criteria are met.
+Avid's a committee may determine, at the time of grant, that a restricted stock or restricted stock unit award being made to an officer will vest solely upo of specified performance criteria designed to qualify for deduction under Section 162(m) of the Internal Revenue Code.
+The performance criteria d stock or restricted stock unit award intended to so qualify for purposes of Section 162(m) of the Internal Revenue Code will be based on one or ollowing measures:

-- earnings per share;
+• earnings per share;

-- return on average equity or average assets with respect to a pre-determined peer group;
+• return on average equity or average assets with respect to a pre-determined peer group;

-- earnings;
+• earnings;

-- earnings growth;
+• earnings growth;

-- revenues;
+• revenues;

-- revenue growth;
+• revenue growth;

-- expenses;
+• expenses;

-- stock price;
+• stock price;

-- market share;
+• market share;

-- return on sales, assets, equity or investment;
+• return on sales, assets, equity or investment;

-- regulatory compliance;
+• regulatory compliance;

-- improvement of financial ratings;
+• improvement of financial ratings;

-- achievement of balance sheet or income statement objectives;
+• achievement of balance sheet or income statement objectives;

-- total shareholder return;
+• total shareholder return;

-- net operating profit after tax;
+• net operating profit after tax;

-- pre-tax or after-tax income;
+• pre-tax or after-tax income;

-- cash flow;
+• cash flow;

-- gross margin;
+• gross margin;

-- gross margin growth;
+• gross margin growth;

 - product schedule;

 - product quality;

-- individual balance sheet categories; or
+- · individual balance sheet categories; or

 - such other objective goals established by Avid's board of directors.